Skip to content

 Price and booking

-About R1,400–R1,600 per person (roughly €73–€83, $85–$98) for the eight-course tasting menu.
-Wine pairing adds about R750.
-A shorter lunch menu runs around R900.
-A service charge may be added on larger tables.
-By Cape Town standards this is the top tier, but many international visitors find it strong value relative to comparable rooms in New York, Tokyo, or London.
-Booking is very high-demand, often one to two months ahead.
+About R1,400 to R1,600 per person (around €73 to €83, $85 to $98) for the eight-course tasting menu.
+The wine pairing adds about R750.
+A shorter lunch is around R900.
+A service charge may be added for larger tables.
+By Cape Town standards this is the top tier.
+But many international visitors still find it good value compared to similar rooms in New York, Tokyo, or London.
+Demand is heavy, so book one to two months ahead.

 Signature Order